top of page

 Spider-Man 2 DS

-It has the framework for a great 3D take on the retro side scroller Spidey format but botches it with a few bad mechanics.
-It's maddening to not have a map in these labyrinthine levels with anxiety inducing timers on a system with two screens.
+It has the framework for a great 3D take on the retro side scroller Spider-Man format but botches it with a few bad mechanics.
+It's maddening to not have a map in these labyrinthine levels with anxiety inducing timers, especially on a system that comes with two screens.

 Release: Jun 28, 2004